mikko-apo/ki-router.js/README.md

 ```bash
 ./grunt connect build watch
 ```

+# IE6 and IE7 support

+ki-router.js supports IE6 and IE7.
+There are two possible strategies:

+* Server returns page for each click, ki-router.js renders correct view

+If you want plain urls ki-router.js works like that straight out of the box.
+When user clicks a link on older browsers without hashchange support, ki-router.js lets the browser handle the link.
+Browser loads the page from server and the server should return a page that starts ki-router. ki-router.js then renders the matching view.

+see HistoryApi mode for more information

+* hashchange emulation

+ki-router.js does not provide hashchange emulation, but there are a few libraries that bring the feature to older browsers.
+If you need single page app with hash urls on IE6 this is the way to go.
+There will also be less network traffic but as a downside the application gets an additional dependency on the emulation library.

 # Release History
 * 2015-01-12 1.1.17 Renamed npm package to ki-router, no changes to 1.1.16